Yes, our resources provide a strong grounding in reading, comprehension, spelling, grammar and punctuation.

 If your child is not ready - for whatever reason - it is best to wait a while longer.
 Don't let reading and writing become a negative experience for your child.
 It should always be approached as an exciting adventure into a wonderland of words.

 By Reader 30, children can move on to selected wider literature.
-After Reader 60, they can read a vast range including Harry Potter, etc. This can take place while finishing off the Fitzroy Word Skills books 6A and 6B (that contain most of the grammatical component of the course).
+Around Reader 50, they can read a vast range including Harry Potter, etc. (This can take place while finishing off the final set of Fitzroy Readers and matching Fitzroy Word Skills books 51-55 and 56-60 that contain most of the grammatical component of the course.)

 Since every Reader in the Fitzroy Method builds on those before it (i.e. Reader 32 presupposes all the material found in the first 31 Readers), you can't skip ahead or read them out of order.